rehierl/abstract-properties/13-0-document-order/1-0-the-tag-based-syntax.md

 a document tree, each node can be understood to have a **unique position** associated with it - a position that reflects its index in the document tree's pre-order trace.

+Note that the position of a node, in regards to the positions of all the other nodes, will loosely be referred to as **the order of a node**.
+That is because, the position of a node can be understood to denote **the placement of a node in the corresponding order**.

 Note that, since **end-tags** have no attributes associated with them, apart from the node's name, end-tags **do not correspond with any node** in the